shamansarii/forecast-weather/README.md

 To make this application, we're going to need to cover the following topics:
   * HTML - The information represented on the page.
   * CSS - The style or look of the information.
-  * Javacsript - The programming language needed to add the necessary behavior (or interaction) to the webpage.
+  * JAVASCRIPT - The programming language needed to add the necessary behavior (or interaction) to the webpage.
   * API - (Application Programming Interface) - where and how we get the weather data.
   * JSON - The weather data.
-  * jQuery - A javascript library that makes web programming a bit easier for us.
+  * jQUERY-API - A javascript library that makes web programming a bit easier for us.

 ### SCREENSHOOT
 ![forecast-weather](https://user-images.githubusercontent.com/38943439/46164240-ef4d9980-c2a6-11e8-9b11-1f9eb9bfd3f8.png)